thoughtbot/maintaining-open-source-projects/book/02-community.md

 > more people than in this issue tracker.
 Thanks!

 Some issues get stale, with not even the requester chiming into it anymore.
-When there’s not enough information it’s impossible to solve the issue.
-An example of a response for these issues:
+When there’s not enough information it’s impossible to solve.
+An example response for these cases:

 > Since it’s been two months, I hope things are working well now for you.
 I’ll
 > close the issue until we can confirm it’s still happening.
 Happy to continue